 2000: Michael Almereyda

 The production of The Mousetrap, therefore, is reduced to a video montage made up of snippets from other movies that Hamlet has rented at the local Blockbuster.
 (What’s darkly amusing is that this push toward contemporary relevance will age more quickly than others: Blockbuster is now extinct.
 Do we need a revision, for those who don’t remember video-rental stores, based on Netflix or YouTube?)
-Guns and elevators are much in evidence, and video technology.
-To see how these same elements might be used more plausibly, I would recommend that one compare this production with the Bruce Ramsay production (2011) with David Tennant, who is magnificently in control of the language of the play, even while setting things in a contemporary context.
+Guns and elevators are much in evidence, along with video technology.
+To see how these same elements might be used more plausibly, I would recommend that one compare this production with the Gregory Doran production (2009) with David Tennant, who is magnificently in control of the language of the play, even while setting things in a contemporary context.

 In all fairness, though, it’s worth noting that not all the other players have the same problem.
 Diane Venora, who has played Ophelia and even Hamlet with aplomb, brings equivalent acting chops to the role of Gertrude.
 Kyle McLachlan of “Twin Peaks” fame also has a surprising degree of depth as